docker/docs/ee/upgrade.md

 ---
 title: Upgrade Docker EE
-description: |
-  Learn how to upgrade your Docker Enterprise Edition, to start using the latest features and security patches.
+description: Learn how to upgrade your Docker Enterprise Edition, to start using the latest features and security patches.
-ui_tabs:
-- version: dee-2.0
-  orhigher: false
-next_steps:
-- path: backup/
-  title: Backup Docker EE
 keywords: enterprise, upgrade
 redirect_from:
   - /enterprise/upgrade/
 ---
-{% if include.version=="dee-2.0" %}

 To upgrade Docker Enterprise Edition you need to individually upgrade each of the following components: